 - veggies, such as cucumbers, peppers, carrots, grape tomatoes, etc.

 - pita bread, pita chips, and/or crackers

-Pulse garlic clove in a food processor until minced.
+- Pulse garlic clove in a food processor (or high speed blender) until finely minced.

 - Drain liquid from chickpeas (aquafaba) into a bowl; set aside.
 Transfer chickpeas to a colander, then rinse with water.

 - Add chickpeas, tahini, lemon juice, salt, and 2 tablespoon aquafaba (or water) to garlic.
 Blend for at least 3 minutes, or until totally smooth.
 If needed, add additional aquafaba (or water) to achieve desired consistency.